Reliable offsite backups for your Minecraft server

 About the Docker image

-Transparency is part of the offer: the underlying backup image is public.
+The underlying backup image is public.
 The value of our guide is the curated implementation.

 The Docker image itzg/mc-backup is publicly available on GitHub.
 The official documentation shows all available configuration options.